 Any concerns about a child will be recorded in writing within 24 hours.
 All records will provide a factual and evidence-based account and there will be accurate recording of any actions.
-Records will be signed, dated and, where appropriate, witnessed.
+Records will be entered on to the CPOMS system.
 Where an opinion or professional judgement is recorded this should be clearly stated as such.

-At no time should an individual teacher/member of staff or school be asked to or consider taking photographic evidence of any injuries or marks to a child's person; this type of behaviour could lead to the staff member being taken into managing allegations procedures.
-The body maps should be used in accordance with recording guidance and to support clarity for example of areas of injury, marks and bruising and or touching.
+At no time should an individual member of staff or school be asked to or consider taking photographic evidence of any injuries or marks to a child's person; this type of behaviour could lead to the staff member being taken into managing allegations procedures.
+The body maps should be used in accordance with recording guidance and to support clarity, for example, of areas of injury, marks and bruising and or touching.